List of the 2,000 largest Industrial Companies Germany [2023]

 In Germany, industry still accounts for almost a quarter of gross value added.
 This is one of the highest shares in comparison with the western industrialised countries.
 Automotive and mechanical engineering are key sectors.
 There are also many other important industrial sectors.
 This is also reflected in the list of the TOP 10 German industrial companies:

 Volkswagen is competing with Toyota and General Motors to become the world’s largest car manufacturer.
 The group has over 670,000 employees worldwide.
 Industrial production takes place in the automotive sector and includes passenger cars, commercial vehicles and drive technology (power engineering).
 The main plant is located in Wolfsburg.
 The second Group division covers financial services including leasing, dealer financing and fleet business.
 In addition to the core Volkswagen brand, passenger car production includes the Audi, Bentley, Bugatti, Seat, Skoda and Porsche brands.
 Commercial vehicle brands are Scania and MAN.
 Volkswagen’s majority shareholder is Porsche Automobil Holding SE (53.1 percent).
 Other important shareholders are the State of Lower Saxony (11.8 percent) and Quatar Holding (14.6 percent).
+This makes VW Group one of the most important industrial companies in germany.

 Like Carl Benz, the name Gottlieb Daimler stands for German automotive history.
-Today, Daimler AG is the second largest German automobile manufacturer with almost 300,000 employees around the globe.
+Today, Mercedes-Benz Group AG is the second largest German automobile manufacturer with almost 300,000 employees around the globe.
 The company has been trading as Daimler AG since 2007 after the demerger of Daimler and Chrysler.
 The group has three divisions managed as a company: Mercedes-Benz AG (passenger cars), Daimler Truck AG (trucks, commercial vehicles) and Daimler Mobility AG (financing, leasing).
 Important production sites in Germany are Stuttgart-Sindelfingen, Stuttgart-Untertürkheim and Rastatt.
 Production takes place worldwide.

 On the market, the BMW Group operates as the BMW Group.
 “BMW” stands for “Bavarian Motor Works”.
 From its beginnings as an engine manufacturer, BMW has developed into Germany’s third largest automobile producer.
 Premium vehicles and motorcycles characterize the BMW brand.
 Other group brands – through BMW subsidiaries – are Mini and Rolls-Royce.
 The BMW headquarters is located in Munich, the largest production site in Germany is in Dingolfing.
 BMW also produces in Great Britain, Austria, the USA and China.
 The BMW Group has almost 134,000 employees.
 The Quandt family of entrepreneurs (mainly Susanne Klatten) holds substantial shares in the Group, the majority (53.2 per cent) is free float.

 Siemens has written German industrial history.
 Today, Siemens is a globally active conglomerate focusing on technology and electrical engineering.
 It consists of numerous German and international group companies with a total of 385,000 employees.
 The diverse production program includes automation and drive technology, generators, turbines and compressors, medical technology, power plant technology, safety technology, rail vehicles and railway technology.
 The founding family of Siemens continues to hold a 6 percent stake, with institutional investors holding 70 percent of the shares.
+This makes Siemens one of the most important industrial companies in germany.

 Bosch emerged from a Stuttgart backyard workshop for precision mechanics and electrical engineering founded in 1886.
 Today, with almost 400,000 associates, it is a globally operating conglomerate and one of the world’s largest automotive suppliers.
 The company is over 90 percent owned by the Robert Bosch Foundation.
 The automotive supply sector – automotive engineering – accounts for some 60 percent of Bosch sales.
 Other important areas include industrial technology (Rexroth), consumer goods (household appliances – BSH Hausgeräte GmbH – and power tools), and energy technology – and building technology (with the Junkers, Buderus, Loos, and Bosch Security Systems brands).
+This makes Robert Bosch one of the most important industrial companies in germany.

 AUDI is a traditional German car brand and has been part of the Volkswagen Group since the 1960s.
 Today the AUDI brand stands for premium vehicles.
 Within VW, AUDI AG forms a relatively independent sub-group and employs a good 90,000 people.
 AUDI also includes the sports car manufacturer Lamborghini and the motorcycle manufacturer Ducati – both Italian companies.
 German production sites are Ingolstadt (parent plant) and the nearby Münchsmünster, Neckarsulm and Heilbronn.
 AUDI also produces in Belgium, Spain, Slovakia, Hungary and Russia, as well as in China, India, Mexico and Brazil.